ihsankarami/case-study-ihsan-karami/client/README.md

 1. **Form Create:**

-   - Use a pop-up or separate page for the form.
+   - Use a page for the form.
    - Autogenerate the NIP using the format: `AQI-[joinDate (ddmmyyyy)]-[auto-increment]`.
      - Example: `AQI-13112024-001`, `AQI-03012025-002`.

 2. **Form Update:**

-   - Use a pop-up or separate page with auto-populated data.
+   - Use a page with auto-populated data.
    - Disable the NIP and Join Date fields.

 3. **Detail Page:**